-The invitation says that I’m going to speak about the Arab reaction to the Peace-To-Prosperity plan, and I shall, but ambassador Gold asked me, and I gleefully agreed, to speak also about the security aspects of the plan, being a General, former chief intelligence officer of IDF’s central command, head of military intelligence research division, director general of the ministry for strategic affairs, and author of many publications on the issue, including an article or two in the JCPA book on the security requirements of Israel, I thought it makes sense.
+The invitation says that I’m going to speak about the Arab reaction to the Trump plan, and I shall, but Ambassador Gold asked me, and I gleefully agreed, to speak also about the security aspects of the plan, being a General, former chief intelligence officer of IDF’s central command, head of military intelligence research division, director general of the ministry for strategic affairs, and author of many publications on the issue, including an article or two in the Jerusalem Center for Public Affairs book on the security requirements of Israel, I thought it makes sense.
 Moreover, these two issues are closely related and intertwined.

 This threat picture was gravely exacerbated by the previous deal-of-the-century, the deal to embolden Iran and guarantee the Mullah’s regime a safe path to acquiring a big military nuclear arsenal and hegemony over the Middle East, also known as the JCPOA.

-Once the United States, led by president Trump, left the deal and re-imposed sanctions, the radicals, led by Iran, escalated their efforts to reinstall this great deal for them and by doing so they have put the pragmatists on alert and at the same time had to worry that what they perceive as their empire begins to shake.
-The pragmatists dared to go out to the streets in Iraq, Lebanon, and Iran itself, asking to be freed from the Iranian Islamic tyranny.
+Once the US, led by President Donald Trump, left the deal and re-imposed sanctions, the Radicals, led by Iran, escalated their efforts to reinstall this great deal for them and by doing so they have put the Pragmatists on alert and at the same time had to worry that what they perceive as their empire begins to shake.
+The Pragmatists dared to go out to the streets in Iraq, Lebanon, and Iran itself, asking to be freed from the Iranian Islamic tyranny.

 Under this picture, it is easy to understand the security threats that are detailed in Appendix 2A of the plan, the opportunities that are also stated in the plan, and the reactions in the Arab world to the plan.